|The Institute Home

 This was the first in a series of events commemorating the life of Seymour Melman, supported by a grant from his estate.
 Dr. Melman was a Columbia University engineering professor, anti-nuclear

 activist and expert on technical and economic conversion of war industry to peaceful uses.

-Check out our other news in our News Archive.
+Check out our other news in the Archive.